Ding74/PLOSONE-MANUSCRIPT-D2304060/README.md

 # PLOSONE-MANUSCRIPT-D2304060
 # 1. Introduction
-This project is mainly to store the minimum dataset and code of Amap driving navigation used in the manuscript entitled "Evaluation of the industrial cooperation of the Guangdong Hong Kong Macao Greater Bay Area: based on the Origin-Destination pairs of industrial parks and coupling model efficiency".
+This project is mainly to store the minimum dataset of Amap driving navigation used in the manuscript entitled "Evaluation of the industrial cooperation of the Guangdong Hong Kong Macao Greater Bay Area: based on the Origin-Destination pairs of industrial parks and coupling model efficiency".

 ------